50 First Dates: Real-world application

 In 2015, the Hebrew Home of Riverdale, Bronx, had started an experimental program in which residents with early dementia watch a video every morning wherein they see comforting messages and reminders from family members who they may still know.
 The program was to be evaluated for potential inclusion of more residents.
 Robert Abrams of NewYork–Presbyterian Hospital considered this idea "both innovative and thoughtful".
 Charlotte Dell, director of social services for the home, said the program was inspired by 50 First Dates.

 Stage musical adaptation

-On May 12, 2025, it was announced that a stage musical adaptation based on the film will premiere at The Other Palace in London, directed and choreographed by Casey Nicholaw in autumn 2025.
+A stage musical adaptation based on the film was staged at The Other Palace in London, directed and choreographed by Casey Nicholaw, from 14 September to 16 November 2025.